haskell-game/tiny-games-hs/README.md

 A minimal, stylish graphical version of Super Hexagon!
 Use the AD keys to manouever your dot out of endless enclosing hexagons.
 Players of that game will find this one a little easier, but still challenging.
-The pulsing animation and floating score create a create arcade feel.
+The pulsing animation and floating score create a pleasing arcade feel.
 Your score will reset as soon as you die, so you have to keep an eye on it.
 As with the other gloss games, press ESCAPE to quit.
 Rating: 10/10